AckerlyXu/heima/articles/active-directory/active-directory-conditional-access-device-registration-overview.md

 6. Select **ALL** for **USERS MAY WORKPLACE JOIN DEVICES**.
 7. Select the maximum number of devices you want to authorize per user.

->[AZURE.NOTE]
+>[!NOTE]
 >Enrollment with Microsoft Intune or Mobile Device Management for Office 365 requires Workplace Join.
 If you have configured either of these services, ALL is selected and the NONE button is disabled.

 By default, two-factor authentication is not enabled for the service.
 However, two-factor authentication is recommended when registering a device.

-- Before requiring two-factor authentication for this service, you must configure a two-factor authentication provider in Azure Active Directory and configure your user accounts for Multi-Factor Authentication, see [Adding Multi-Factor Authentication to Azure Active Directory](/documentation/articles/multi-factor-authentication-get-started-cloud/)
+- Before requiring two-factor authentication for this service, you must configure a two-factor authentication provider in Azure Active Directory and configure your user accounts for Multi-Factor Authentication, see [Adding Multi-Factor Authentication to Azure Active Directory](../multi-factor-authentication/multi-factor-authentication-get-started-cloud.md)

-- If you are using AD FS with Windows Server 2012 R2, you must configure a two-factor authentication module in AD FS, see [Using Multi-Factor Authentication with Active Directory Federation Services](/documentation/articles/multi-factor-authentication-get-started-server/).
+- If you are using AD FS with Windows Server 2012 R2, you must configure a two-factor authentication module in AD FS, see [Using Multi-Factor Authentication with Active Directory Federation Services](../multi-factor-authentication/multi-factor-authentication-get-started-server.md).

 ## Configure Azure Active Directory Device Registration discovery
 Windows 7 and Windows 8.1 devices will discover the Device Registration service by combining the user account name with a well-known Device Registration server name.